Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 10. Cocoa Beach

-Known as one of the best beaches in the State and not far from Orlando.
+Cocoa Beach is known as one of the best beaches in the State and is not far from Orlando.
 Check it out!

 9. Biscayne National Park

 Have you ever seen a coral reef?
 Explored history underwater?
 Biscayne National Park is one of the country's most unusual protected reserves featuring sights you won't see anywhere else.
 Take a ride in a glass-bottom canoe, go snorkeling, see underwater videos, and explore indoor exhibits.
 These are some of the activities you can do while visiting Biscayne National Park.
 The "Plan your Visit" tab on the park's website will help you explore the opportunities available for your time at Biscayne.

 Located on Florida's west coast, the park allows for boating, fishing, hiking, camping, wildlife viewing, swimming, and more.
 Amenities at the park include showers, concessions, picnic areas, and a playground.
 Also known as a great spot for weddings!

 St. Augustine is the oldest European established city in the United States.
 Is was founded in 1565 by the Spanish explorer, Pedro Menéndez de Avilés.
 From the Lighthouse to The Castillo de San Marcos, St. Augustine is packed with history, excitement, and family fun.

 The company that makes some of America's best movies and entertainment also has some of the best themed rides, attractions, shopping, and dining.
 Universal Studios Orlando features two theme parks, a resort with three on-site hotels, 60 different places to shop, and over 50 restaurants.
 It's not cheap, but it is an incredible little world.